- All participating students will be provided with breakfast and lunch.

 Extended Year Services for Eligible Students

 Your child is eligible for this program if indicated in their IEP.
-Program information and brochure.
+Program information, registration & brochure.